grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 To import the pre-configured dashboards, go to the configuration page of a Cloud monitoring data source and click on the `Dashboards` tab.
 Click `Import` for the dashboard you would like to use.
 The datasource of the newly created dashboard panels will be the one selected above.
 The dashboards have a template variable which is populated with the projects accessible by the configured service account every time the dashboard is loaded.
-After the dashboard is loaded, you can select the project you prefer from the drop down list.
+After the dashboard is loaded, you can select the project you prefer from the drop-down list.
 To customize the dashboard, we recommend saving the dashboard under a different name, because otherwise the dashboard will be overwritten when a new version of the dashboard is released.

 {{< docs-imagebox img="/img/docs/v73/cloud-monitoring-dashboard-import.png" caption="Cloud Monitoring dashboard import" >}}